Arius: Immediate aftermath

 Historians report that Constantine, who had not been baptized for most of his lifetime, was baptized on his deathbed in 337 by the Arian bishop, Eusebius of Nicomedia.

-Constantius II, who succeeded Constantine, was also an Arian sympathizer.
+Constantius II, who succeeded Constantine, was an Arian sympathizer.
 Under him, Arianism reached its high point at the Third Council of Sirmium in 357.
 The Seventh Arian Confession (Second Sirmium Confession) held, regarding the doctrines homoousios (of one substance) and homoiousios (of similar substance), that both were non-biblical; and that the Father is greater than the Son, a confession later dubbed the Blasphemy of Sirmium:

-Following the abortive effort by Julian the Apostate to restore paganism in the empire, the emperor Valens—himself an Arian—renewed the persecution of Nicene bishops.
-However, Valens's successor Theodosius I ended Arianism once and for all among the elites of the Eastern Empire through a combination of imperial decree, persecution, and the calling of the Second Ecumenical Council in 381 that condemned Arius anew while reaffirming and expanding the Nicene Creed.
+Following the abortive effort by Julian the Apostate to restore paganism in the empire, emperor Valens—himself an Arian—renewed the persecution of Nicene bishops.
+However, Valens's successor Theodosius I ended Arianism once and for all among the elites of the Eastern Empire through a combination of imperial decree, persecution, and the calling of the First Council of Constantinople in 381 that condemned Arius anew while reaffirming and expanding the Nicene Creed.
 This generally ended the influence of Arianism among the non-Germanic peoples of the Roman Empire.